 Define responsibilities within the strategy

 Your team must understand the strategies you create and how they should contribute to them.
 Your sales plan should detail all of this information, including who is responsible for what.
-By establishing which people are responsible for prospecting, various types of meetings, and demos and training, for instance, you'll ensure that everyone's on the same page about the distribution of tasks.
+By establishing which people are responsible for sales prospecting, various types of meetings, and demos and training, for instance, you'll ensure that everyone's on the same page about the distribution of tasks.

 Determine your budget and resources